a great question to ask

 Should I stay, or should I go?

-The line “So if you want me off your back, well, come on and let me know” emphasizes the desire for an answer, followed by a plea to ease the continued uncertainty.
+“So if you want me off your back, well, come on and let me know” emphasizes the desire for an answer, followed by a plea to ease the continued uncertainty.
+What is the next move?

 If I go, there will be trouble